-- (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+(a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and

+(b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.

-Performance of Senior Management is reviewed annually or more frequently if required.
-The Board as a whole may then hold a facilitated discussion during which each Board Member has the opportunity to raise any matter, suggestion for improvement or criticism with Senior Management.
-The Board reviewed the performance of its Senior Management team in the reporting period.
-A performance evaluation of the CEO was not completed during the reporting period as his appointment commenced in early 2021.
-A performance evaluation will be completed in the next reporting period.
+Performance of the Executive and Senior Management teams are reviewed annually or more frequently if required.
+The Board as a whole may then hold a facilitated discussion during which each Board Member has the opportunity to raise any matter, suggestion for improvement or criticism with both teams.
+A performance review of the Company's Executive and Senior Management teams was completed during the reporting period.